ydahal1/ydahal1/jokes.md

-What do birds give out on Halloween?
-Tweets.
+A Sandwich walks into a bar, the bartender says “Sorry, we don’t serve food here”

 [
-Wed May 28 00:28:23 UTC 2025
+Thu May 29 00:28:21 UTC 2025
  ]